Marilyn Kirsch is a painter and photographer living in New York City.

 Kirsch also studied welding and was making sculpture in addition to her painting from 1990-1995.
-She has always been interested in photography and over the past several years her digital photographs and digital photo-collages have become an integral part of her work as an artist.
+She has always been interested in photography and over the past decade her digital photographs and digital photo-collages have become an integral part of her work as an artist.